KhaledElmorsy/js-todo-app/README.md

 # js-todo-app
 A Todo list webapp built with vanilla Javascript using the Model, View Controller (MVC) design pattern.
-The source code is annotated extensively and jsdoc documentation is avaiable here.
+The source code is annotated extensively and jsdoc documentation is avaiable [here][doc home].

+### [Live Demo][demo]

 ## Model-View-Controller
 The MVC pattern is great for decoupling a webapp's data structure and storage (model), DOM manipulation and HTML element creation (view), and manipulation of both its models and views according to a user's inputs and programmed logic (controller).